For Once in My Life: Jean DuShon

 Jean DuShon was one of the singers who was originally tapped by Ron Miller to demo the song as he was fine-tuning the composition.
 Miller was impressed by DuShon's rendition, and her version, produced by Esmond Edwards, was issued as a single on Chess Records' Cadet label in October 1966.
 It was chosen "Pick Hit of the Week" by Detroit's WXYZ radio.
 Although the record label gave the sole songwriting credit to Murden, Motown CEO Berry Gordy discovered that Miller – who was contracted to Motown – had co-written the song, and reportedly asked Chess not to promote the single.
 DuShon dropped "For Once in My Life" from her nightclub act and later said: "It was a very big disappointment in my life.
 I stopped singing it ‘cause I didn’t have the song.
 I didn’t have anything.
 It wasn’t mine anymore."

 Connie Haines

 Connie Haines was a contracted singer signed to Motown in 1965 and as indicated by the Motown session logs and tape information, she recorded the first version of the song at the label in July 1965.
-Her original version remained unreleased for 50 years until it was released on an MP3 download album Motown Unreleased 1965 in 2015.
+Her original version remained unreleased for 50 years until it was released on the MP3 download album Motown Unreleased 1965 in 2015.